Advice for people having glue treatment

 Reactions to the glue

-Allergic reactions are rare but can happen as a result of glue.
-The ones that have been described have consisted of skin reactions (like “hives”) but more serious allergy is a possibility.
+Allergic or hypersensitivity reactions are uncommon but can happen as a result of glue.
+The ones that have been described have consisted of skin reactions and inflammation over part/s of the glued vein, but more serious allergy is a possibility.
 There has been a very small number of reports of glue causing inflammation and skin damage, or becoming infected, requiring it to be removed by a surgical operation; this appears to be very rare (less than 1 in 10,000 risk).

 Some bruising and tender lumps under the skin are common.
 These appear during the first few days after treatment and will all go away over a period of weeks.
 Delayed healing, infection and discharge of lymph fluid can occur, but are rare.
 The possibilities of numbness and tingling, due to interference with tiny nerves, is described above.